fluid-project/infusion-docs/DOMBinderAPI.md

 refresh(names[, localContainer]);
 ```

-The refresh() method refreshes the cache for one or more selector names, ready for subsequent calls to fastLocate().
-It functions exactly as for a call to locate() except that
+Refreshes the cache for one or more selector names, ready for subsequent calls to `fastLocate()`.
+It functions exactly as for a call to `locate()` except that

-    The queried results are not returned to the user, but simply populated into the cache, and
+* The queried results are not returned to the user, but simply populated into the cache, and
-    More than one selector name (as an array) may be sent to refresh rather than just a single one.
+* More than one selector name (as an array) may be sent to refresh rather than just a single one.

 <table>
     <tr>